 - Know how to connect a person with help

 - Use self-care tool techniques

-This is a one-hour, faculty designed, professional development opportunity that is meant to serve as a broad overview of how best to aid students at Carnegie Mellon University.
-Ideally following this training, faculty should be able to (1) articulate key findings about the CMU student mental health experience, (2) describe the vital role of faculty in supporting students, (3) identify the appropriate methods to assist students, and (4) describe the available support resources on campus.
+This is a 90-minute faculty-designed, professional development opportunity that is meant to serve as a broad overview of how best to aid students at Carnegie Mellon University.
+Ideally following this session, faculty should be able to (1) articulate key findings about the CMU student mental health experience, (2) describe the vital role of faculty in supporting students, (3) identify the appropriate methods to assist students, and (4) describe the available support resources on campus.